 Public Spaces Protection Orders

-A Public Spaces Protection Order (PSPO) places rules on a public space.
-A PSPO can either require or restrict certain behaviour in that area.
-They’re used in areas where specific behaviour is having a negative effect on people who use that space.
-For example, a PSPO might require dogs to be kept on a lead at all times in a certain area, or it might ban people from behaving in a certain way.
+A Public Spaces Protection Order (PSPO) places rules on a public space where certain behaviours are likely to impact on the local community negatively.
+A PSPO can either require or restrict certain behaviour or activity in that area, for example, a PSPO might require dogs to be kept on a lead at all times in a certain area, or it might ban people from consuming alcohol in a public space.

 PSPOs are made available under the Anti-Social Behaviour, Crime and Policing Act 2014 and can only be put in place by Councils.
-However, Councils must consult with affected communities and the local Police before putting a PSPO in place.
+However, Councils must consult with key partners such as the Police and the Police and Crime Commissioner to share information on the problems in an area, as well as the practicalities of enforcement.

 City Centre Alcohol Free Zone